johngohrw/svelte-schema-form/README.md

 />;
 ```

-For a more detailed example, have a look at [App.svelte](/src/App.svelte) and its corresponding [demo output](https://warm-bunny-5f2bd8.netlify.app/).
+For a complete example, have a look at [App.svelte](/src/App.svelte) and its corresponding [demo output](https://warm-bunny-5f2bd8.netlify.app/).

 ## Before you use